 Researcher & Study Background

-Adam Kelly, currently a PhD student in Exercise Physiology at the University of Miami in Miami, Florida, examined the effects of Correct Toes on balance for his graduate school research study and thesis.
+Adam Kelly, a researcher with a PhD from the University of Miami, examined the effects of Correct Toes on balance for his graduate school research study and thesis.
 Kelly had become familiar with Correct Toes during his undergraduate studies and knew that he wanted to potentially study the device once he got to graduate school.
 According to Kelly, he wanted to study Correct Toes’ effect on balance so that he might gain a better understanding of its potential role in lower extremity injuries, including lateral ankle sprains—a foot health problem that effects 23,000 people in the United States every day.
 Having long been interested in lower extremity function, mechanics, and injury, Kelly also wanted to test the device in a lab setting to see if results supported the large amount of anecdotal evidence from customers and patients regarding its foot health benefits.

 Decreased balance in healthy test subjects has proven to be a key risk factor for acute ankle injury, and decreased balance in previously injured individuals is a risk factor for re-injury.
 So, balance is a key factor in lower extremity health, but it’s important to note the difference between balance and dynamic balance, especially for this study.
 Dynamic balance is one of the key measures Kelly examined in this controlled laboratory study with randomization that he entitled “The Effects of a Foot-Toe Orthosis on Dynamic Balance and Hallux Valgus Angle.”
 Balance, broadly defined, is the ability of a person to maintain his or her center of mass over a base of support, whereas dynamic balance is the ability of a person to maintain his or her center of mass stability with movement.